 Signs Your Child May Be Grinding Their Teeth at Night

-Some common symptoms and signs your child might be experiencing teeth grinding during the night include:
+Some common symptoms and signs your child may be experiencing teeth grinding during the night include:

-- Tooth Damage: Check for fractures, wearing down of the teeth, or receding gums.
+- Tooth damage: Children with sleep bruxism may experience dental fractures, wearing down of the teeth, or receding gums.